wheelodex/headerparser/docs/format.rst

     What happens now: It depends on whether the `multiple` option for the "Foo" field was set in the HeaderParser.
-    If multiple=True: The "Foo" key in the dictionary returned by HeaderParser.parse_string() would map to a list of all of Foo's values If multiple=False: A ParserError is raised
+    If multiple=True: The "Foo" key in the dictionary returned by HeaderParser.parse() would map to a list of all of Foo's values If multiple=False: A ParserError is raised
     If multiple=False but there's only one "Foo" anyway:
       The "Foo" key in the result dictionary would map to just a single string.